Sumeru (Genshin Impact): Reception

 The scene design of the Sumeru region has received positive reviews from commentators, and many believe that Sumeru was the best location designed by miHoYo up until that point.
 Austin Wood, editor of GamesRadar+, said that Sumeru itself can compare with most entire open-world games on the market, including some other games that he had also played.
 Sisi Jiang of Kotaku said that Sumeru is a "marvel of open-world design" and that miHoYo has broken away from the shadow of other games such as The Legend of Zelda: Breath of the Wild through Sumeru and formed its own unique open-world model.
 Editor Gray Pigeon of Chinese gaming site Youxi Putao noted that Sumeru's design was stunning and that the area was a "phased summary of Genshin Impact, which encompasses past explorations and completes sedimentation".
 Game Overview's editor summarized the map design approach as a "mustard seed" containing Sumeru, noting that its three-dimensional scene design "accommodates exploration content beyond players' expectations in a seemingly small area."

 Some commentators have pointed out the design highlights of the two areas in Sumeru.
-Game Daily editor Brown Bear mentioned that there are "ruins" similar to the Egyptian pyramids in the desert area, which shows the ruggedness and mystique of the desert.
 Gray Pigeon praised the music of the Sumeru region.
 They pointed out that the various regions of Sumeru used a large number of different styles of folk music.
 Its unique timbre and expressions were recognizable enough to quickly establish players' first impressions of the area.
-He also took the music of Sumeru City and other regions as examples, saying that the music "builds a big world in the auditory space".
+They also took the music of Sumeru City and other regions as examples, saying that the music "builds a big world in the auditory space".

 Sumeru's gameplay design was praised by reviewers.
 Polygon reviewer Ana Diaz remarked that the Four-Leaf Sigil made exploring Sumeru much faster compared to other nations like Inazuma, giving her an experience that she compared to Spider-Man swinging through the air.
 A reviewer from Chinese gaming website Nandianshi praised the gameplay design of Sumeru for "fitting the local environmental characteristics," allowing players to feel the map's charm more intuitively, and also creating an immersive interactive atmosphere.

 Some commentators mentioned that Sumeru's quest design guides players' exploration very well.
 Gray Pigeon said that miHoYo has done a good job of balancing content and exploration, stating that the lengthy "Aranyaka" quest requires players to travel across multiple areas, learning about the Aranara and the rainforest scenery of Sumeru.
 The main story presents each character as representing a different aspect of the nation, creating an engaging introduction to "exploration, gameplay, and content."

 Stephanie Liu of Siliconera praised Sumeru's overall world and lore in contrast to its character design, saying it was clear to her that HoYoverse put time and effort into the region.